On P^1-stabilization in unstable motivic homotopy theory: Introduction

 Freudenthal's original proof of the suspension theorem in the case of spheres was of a rather geometric nature \cite{Freudenthal}.
 Blakers and Massey employed a more formal and conceptually clearer technique via homotopy excision \cite{BlakersMassey}, which is essentially the standard proof now.
 Our proof, by necessity, does not follow any of the classical proofs so we give here a brief outline for the argument.

-First, there is the key geometric ingredient, which yields a cellular estimate regarding the cofiber of the assembly map in the motivic Eilenberg--MacLane spectrum $H\Z \wedge \Sigma^{\infty}_{\pone} X_+$ for $X$ a smooth scheme.
-The key geometric input arises from Voevodsky's motivic Dold--Thom theorem which allows one to realize the above motivic Eilenberg--Mac Lane spaces as a colimit of symmetric powers.
-In that case, the the cofiber of the assembly map can be described very geometrically as a Thom complex of a suitable equivariant vector bundle and the cellular estimate can be obtained by stratifying with respect to stabilizer type; this kind of analysis goes back to the work of Nakaoka \cite{Nakaoka} and was codified in \cite{AroneDwyer}.
-In a motivic context, this kind of analysis also appears in Voevodsky's analysis of the zero slice of the sphere spectrum in characteristic $0$ \cite{VZeroSlice}.
-In the context of this paper, the required result in characteristic $0$ is Theorem~\ref{thm:cofiberofmotivicEMassemblycellularityestimate} and a suitable version in positive characteristic can be found in Theorem~\ref{thm:cofiberofmotivicEMassemblycellularityestimatecharp}.
+First, there is the key geometric ingredient arising in an analysis of motivic Eilenberg--Mac Lane spaces made possible by Voevodsky's motivic Dold--Thom theorem, which gives a model of $H\Z \wedge \Sigma^{\infty}_{\pone} X_+$ for $X$ a smooth scheme \cite{VoeMEM} in terms of colimits of suitable symmetric powers.
+By direct analysis of the geometry of symmetric powers, we can give a weak cellular estimate on the cofiber of the bonding maps in the spectrum above.
+Indeed, the cofiber of the bonding maps can be described geometrically as a Thom complex of a suitable equivariant vector bundle and the cellular estimate in question can be obtained by analyzing the stabilizer type stratification of the symmetric groups; this kind of analysis goes back to the work of Nakaoka \cite{Nakaoka} and was codified in \cite{AroneDwyer}.
+In a motivic context, this kind of analysis also appears in Voevodsky's work on the zero slice of the sphere spectrum in characteristic $0$ \cite{VZeroSlice}.
+In the context of this paper, the required result in characteristic $0$ is Theorem~\ref{thm:cofiberofmotivicEMassemblycellularityestimate} and a modification in positive characteristic situations can be found in Theorem~\ref{thm:cofiberofmotivicEMassemblycellularityestimatecharp}.

 Second, we reduce from $H\Z$-modules to $\pone$-spectra.
-This uses a number of ingredients, but perhaps key is an adaptation of the main idea in Levine's argument for the convergence of Voeovodsky's slice tower \cite{LevineConvergence} as detailed in \cite{BEO}.
+This uses a number of ingredients, but perhaps the most important is an adaptation of the main idea in Levine's argument for the convergence of Voeovodsky's slice tower \cite{LevineConvergence} as detailed in \cite{BEO}.
 Levine's argument treats the case of fields of finite cohomological dimension, but in conjunction with some information about real \'etale homotopy theory, one can treat the case of arbitrary characteristic $0$-fields.
 This reduction is handled in the proof of Theorem~\ref{thm:freudenthal}, but see Lemmas~\ref{lem:torsioncaseconnectivityestimate} and~\ref{lem:therholocalcase}.
+This convergence result implicitly relies on the celebrated norm residue isomorphism theorem, a.k.a. the Bloch--Kato conjecture, established by Voevodsky--Rost (originally \cite{VMod2,VModl}, but see \cite{HWBK} and references therein for a consolidated treatment).